Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 # Limitations

-## Synthetic Dataset

-Synthea generates synthetic healthcare records.
+- **Synthetic dataset.**

-The findings demonstrate analytical methods and healthcare data interpretation for portfolio purposes and should not be interpreted as conclusions about a real patient population or healthcare organisation.
+  Synthea data does not represent a real patient population or healthcare organisation.

----

-## Conditions Table

-The Conditions table contains a mixture of:

-- clinical diagnoses
-- findings
-- social observations
-- employment information
-- behavioural indicators
-- contextual healthcare records
+- **Conditions include more than diagnoses.**

-Not every record should therefore be interpreted as a disease.
+  The Conditions table contains clinical, social, behavioural and contextual findings, so not every record should be interpreted as a disease.

----

-## Geographic Coverage
+- **Geographic analysis is limited.**

-The dataset is geographically concentrated in Massachusetts.
+  The dataset is concentrated in Massachusetts, making state-level comparison less meaningful than city-level analysis.

-State-level comparisons are therefore limited, while city-level analysis provides more useful geographic detail.

----

-## Timeline Inconsistencies
+- **Some timeline inconsistencies remain.**

-A small number of logical timeline issues were identified.
+  A small number of medication date errors and post-death healthcare visits were identified during validation.

-These include medication records where STOP preceded START and healthcare visits occurring after recorded patient death.

----

-## Patient Age
+- **Patient age is approximate.**

-Patient age was calculated using year difference and is therefore an approximate age measure rather than an exact birthday-adjusted age.
+  Age was calculated using year difference rather than an exact birthday-adjusted method.

----

-## Analytical Segmentation
+- **Analytical segments are exploratory.**

-Patient utilisation groups and healthcare cost bands were created as analyst-defined exploratory categories.

-They are not official clinical or healthcare classifications.
+  Utilisation groups and cost bands were analyst-defined and are not official clinical classifications.

 [⬆ Back to Quick Navigation](#quick-navigation)

 ---
 <a id="repository-structure"></a>

 # Repository Structure